eventql/eventql/doc/tables/modifying-tables.md

       | DROP [COLUMN] column_name

     column_definition ::=
-        column_name [REPEATED] cql_type [NOT NULL]
+        column_name [REPEATED] sql_type [NOT NULL]

 Alter table changes the structure of the table by adding or removing columns.

+#### Example:

+    ALTER TABLE temperature_measurements ADD COLUMN sensor_location STRING;

+**NOTE:** If you are an EventQL Cloud user you can also create and update table schemas from the web interface.
+Go to `EventQL Cloud > Tables` and click the `Create Table` button on the top right corner.

+### Altering RECORD columns

-To alter the schema of a RECORD column, the subcolumns are specified by their name that consits of the parent column name followed by a point followed by the actual column name.
+You can also alter the (sub-)schema of a RECORD column.
+To do so, simply specify the column name as `parent1.parent2.parentN.column_name`.

-Add a record column with two subcolumns:

-    ALTER TABLE evtbl
-        ADD COLUMN product RECORD,
-        ADD COLUMN product.id UINT64,
+Fore example:

-        ADD COLUMN product.title STRING;
+    ALTER TABLE nested_table ADD COLUMN nested.something STRING;

+### HTTP API

-If you want to learn more about how to alter the table structure using the HTTP API, please refer to the [HTTP API reference](/documentation/api/http/).
+You can also alter tables using the HTTP API.
+Please refer to the [HTTP API reference](/documentation/api/http/).